 Some advanced email marketing service providers, like Campaign Monitor or Constant Contact, have a free trial only.
 The costs of their basic plans vary from $9 to $20 a month.

-A significant part of our customers is running a ‘one-man show’.
+A consistent theme of X-Cart customers is that they’re running a ‘one-man show.’
 They do everything — from manufacturing products to shipping orders around the world — all without anyone’s help.
 It goes without saying that time optimization is much needed for businesses like that.

 Below are a couple of examples for you:

-The ability to create tags is the defining feature of Hatchbuck, a small email marketing software for small businesses.
+The ability to create tags is the defining feature of BenchmarkONE, a small email marketing software for small businesses.
 It allows you to assign different labels to your users based on their interests or the stage of the funnel they are in at the moment.

 Mad Mimi is an easy to use email marketing platform for non-computer people.
 With this tool, you can create newsletters, signup forms, and sales landing pages.
-But it’s not so great if you really want to customize anything.
+But it’s not so great if you really want to customize everything.

 11. You’ll Get Away Without a Designer and a Developer

-One of the benefits of email marketing is that you do not need a designer or a tech person to create stylish design templates for your email newsletters.
+One of the top benefits of email marketing is that you do not need a designer or a tech person to create stylish design templates for your email newsletters.
 Almost every email marketing tool has a wide range of email templates to choose from.

-Professionally-looking email newsletters will boost your conversion rates and improve the image of your eCommerce business.
+Professional-looking email newsletters will boost your conversion rates and improve the image of your eCommerce business.

-Best email marketing software usually comes with three design options:
+The best email marketing software usually comes with three design options: